run-ai/docs/docs/admin/researcher-setup/use-secrets.md

 ### Secrets and Projects

 <!-- !!!
 Important
-    The feature described below is not enabled by default in Run:AI cluster installations -->
+    The feature described below is not enabled by default in Run:ai cluster installations -->

 As per the note above, secrets are namespace-specific.
-If your secret relates to all Run:AI Projects, do the following to propagate the secret to all Projects:
+If your secret relates to all Run:ai Projects, do the following to propagate the secret to all Projects:

 * Create a secret within the `runai` namespace.
-* Run the following once to allow Run:AI to propagate the secret to all Run:AI Projects:
+* Run the following once to allow Run:ai to propagate the secret to all Run:ai Projects:

 ```
 runai-adm set secret <secret name> --cluster-wide
 ```

 !!!
 Reminder
-    The Run:AI Administrator CLI can be obtained [here](../runai-setup/config/cli-admin-install.md).
+    The Run:ai Administrator CLI can be obtained [here](../runai-setup/config/cli-admin-install.md).

-To delete a secret from all Run:AI Projects, run:
+To delete a secret from all Run:ai Projects, run:

 ```
 runai-adm remove secret <secret name> --cluster-wide